cloudy-liu/Android-Systrace-Spliter/README.md

 # Android-Systrace-Spliter
+## How to use
+* double click run.bat
-Split big systrace into small ones
+* input your big systrace file
+* press enter key